FridahKimathi/House-Sales-in-King-County-Washington-USA/README.md

 ### Next Steps
 ***
-Further analyses could yield additional insights to further improve operations at Real Estate Agency:
+Further analyses could yield additional insights to further improve operations at the Real Estate Agency:

 - **Prediction of house price based on the crime rate of the neighborhood where the house is located**This model could use already available data, such as latitude and longitude coordinates, and police records.